McMahonLab/geodes/README.md

 Not in the lab but curious about our data?

 - Download our raw sequencing data from http://genome.jgi.doe.gov/Diecycetabolisms/Diecycetabolisms.info.html .
 Most metatranscriptomes became public on Aug 1, 2017, but some samples are earlier and others later.
-- Go to our GEODES folder on the OSF https://osf.io/9gr62/) - our large processed files are here.
+- Go to our GEODES folder on the Open Science Framework (https://osf.io/9gr62/) - our large processed files are there.
 - Shoot us an email! trina.mcmahon@wisc.edu or amlinz@wisc.edu

 __BE WARNED__ We're not making the raw data or intermediate files available on Github because it would far exceed our space limit.
 The quality filtered, compressed metatranscriptome files total 185GB!
 Download at your own risk.